Svdbroek/RogueTrader-Characterbuilder/README.md

 ## Backend

 The app depends on a custom backend which can be found here: https://github.com/Svdbroek/rogueTrader_backend As previously mentioned the backend at the moment is very bare-bones and requires a lot of work.
-This means that currently, most choices in the origin path wil crash the app on the live version.
+This means that currently, most choices in the origin path wil crash the app on the live version. the first choice in a list will always be viable